 - All unnecessary files and data are deleted,

-- All data and files are free of errors, optimized and backed up,
+- All files and data are free of errors, optimized and backed up,

-- All WordPress software, plugins and themes are up-to-date,
+- All software, plugins and themes are up-to-date,

 - etc …

 A full WP site maintenance routine looks like this …